Oneplus Reinforces User Safety By Joining The App Defense Alliance As The First OEM Partner

-(MENAFN- Newsfile Corp) Shenzhen, China--(Newsfile Corp. - January 30, 2024) - OnePlus, a global technology leader, today announced its pivotal partnership with the App Defense Alliance (ADA), becoming the first Original Equipment Manufacturer (OEM) to join this crucial security coalition.
+(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> SHENZHEN, CHINA - Media OutReach Newswire - 30 January 2024 - OnePlus, a global technology leader, today announced its pivotal partnership with the App Defense Alliance (ADA), becoming the first Original Equipment Manufacturer (OEM) to join this crucial security coalition.
 This strategic alliance underscores OnePlus's unwavering commitment to protecting user privacy and enhancing device security.

 Kinder Liu, President and COO of OnePlus, stated, "As a community-driven brand, user privacy and information security are the cornerstones of OnePlus products.
 Our collaboration with ADA will reinforce our commitment to these principles.
 Our proactive stance in this partnership reflects our dedication to strengthening application software against evolving cyber threats.
 We are prepared to set new benchmarks in application safety and privacy protection alongside our ADA peers."